Sh0vvh31/cubicGanttChart/README.md

 ## 📝 Publications

 - **[In Preparation]**  (To be submitted to 2026)
-- **[Published]** Nakamura, Shohei, Kosuke Kaneko, Yoshihiro Okada, Chengjiu Yin, and Hiroaki Ogata.
-"Cubic gantt chart as visualization tool for learning activity data."
-In International Conference on Computers in Education.
-2015.
+- **[Published]** Nakamura, Shohei, and Yoshihiro Okada.
+"Co-browsing Cubic Gantt Charts with VR Goggles for Collaborative Immersive Visual Data Analytics."
+In Conference on Complex, Intelligent, and Software Intensive Systems, pp. 384-394.
+Cham: Springer Nature Switzerland, 2023.
 - **[Published]** Nakamura, Shohei, Kosuke Kaneko, Yoshihiro Okada, Chengjiu Yin, and Hiroaki Ogata.
 "Cubic gantt chart as visualization tool for learning activity data."
 In International Conference on Computers in Education.
 2015.